Capillary/api-documentation/source/includes/_customer.md

 ### Error Codes
 CODE | DESCRIPTION
 ---- | -----------
-8015 | No customer found with the given identifier 8065 | No customer found in the given source with the given identifier 8045 | Account id is not passed
+8015 | No customer found with the given identifier.
+8065 | No customer found in the given source with the given identifier.
+8045 | Account id is not passed.
 8013 | Customer identifier is invalid.
-Also check if the parameter identifierName is passed correctly 8011 | Source is invalid
+Also check if the parameter identifierName is passed correctly.
+8011 | Invalid source account passed.